gitpod-samples/workshop/WORKSHOP.md

 1. In the Ona dev env open the "Environment" tab
 2. On the top-right, click on the triangle to get a dropdown of available IDEs and select "VS Code Desktop"
 3. If prompted, install the Ona extension for VS Code Desktop
-4. VS Code Desktop will open with a remote connection to your Gitpod workspace
+4. VS Code Desktop will open with a remote connection to your One Environment
 1. Look for the **Ports** panel in VS Code (usually at the bottom)
    - If not visible, go to `View > Ports` or press `Ctrl+Shift+P` and type "Ports: Focus on Ports View"
 2. You should see three ports listed: